Hardware (film): Production

 The film's script was similar to a short 2000 AD comic strip called "SHOK!" which had been published in 1980.
 Fleetway Comics brought a successful lawsuit that the film plagiarized the comic strip and so a notice was added to later releases, giving credits to the strip's publisher, Fleetway Publications and creators, Steve MacManus and Kevin O'Neill.
 Other influences include Soylent Green, Damnation Alley, and the works of Philip K. Dick.

 Writer-director Richard Stanley had previously made a post-apocalyptic short film when he was a teenager, and Hardware grew out of that film and responses he got from other, unproduced scripts.
 By the late 1980s, Stanley had accompanied a guerrilla Muslim faction in the Soviet–Afghan War in order to shoot a documentary.
 He started pre-production of Hardware almost immediately after leaving Afghanistan.
-The opening scene was shot in Morocco, and the rest of the film was shot in east London, mostly inside the then-abandoned Roundhouse: sets were built inside the structure, although the lack of proper soundproofing meant all of the dialogues had to be re-recorded.
+The opening scene was shot in Morocco, and the rest of the film was shot in east London, mostly inside the then-abandoned Roundhouse; sets were built inside the structure, although the lack of proper soundproofing meant all of the dialogue had to be re-recorded.
 The film was originally more specifically British, but Miramax insisted on American leads.
 Stanley then added a multinational cast to muddy the setting.

 Stanley wanted to emphasize themes of fascism and passive acceptance of authoritarianism, as he had recently come from the apartheid regime of South Africa.
 Stanley says that the robot does not know that it is committing evil, and it only obeys its programming, which could be likened to a spiritual quest.
 Psychic TV was an inspiration for the exaggerated television broadcasts.

+Music

+Simon Boswell composed and performed the film's score, which is primarily electronic.
+The film also features the songs "Ace of Spades" by Motörhead, "Stigmata" by Ministry, and "The Order of Death" by Public Image Ltd.

+Author K. J. Donnelly perceived an influence of MTV and music videos on the film, writing, "Hardware stands as an example of a particular type of film that melds the form of the pop video with the format of the cinematic feature."
+Donnelly notes that Stanley had directed music videos prior to Hardware, including videos for the bands Fields of the Nephilim—whose frontman Carl McCoy appears in the film as the nomadic "zonetripper"—and Public Image Ltd. Donnelly highlights the appearances by McCoy as the zonetripper, Iggy Pop as radio announcer Angry Bob, and Motörhead vocalist Lemmy as a water taxi driver as "establishing a significant esoteric level in the film"; he also notes the meta-referential nature of the film's inclusion of "Ace of Spades", as Lemmy's character plays the song on his water taxi's radio cassette.

 Release

-Hardware was originally rated "X" by the MPAA for its gore.
-It was later cut to avoid the stigma of a rating associated with pornography.
+Hardware was originally rated "X" by the Motion Picture Association of America (MPAA) for its gore.
+It was later cut down to an R to avoid the stigma of a rating associated with pornography.